 Counsellors work in a wide range of fields.
-Counselling normally focuses on a specific issue and tends to be more short-term work, from 6 sessions to 6 months (longer for therapeutic/psychotherapeutic counsellors).
-Counselling works best when it is consistent and attended weekly.
+Counselling normally focuses on a specific issue and tends to be more short-term work, from 6 sessions to 6 months, though not always!
+Like psychotherapy, counselling works best when it is consistent and attended weekly.

-Therapeutic and psychotherapeutic counsellors are able to work at greater depth, using the transference, countertransference and the therapeutic relationship, and usually with a wider range of issues (UKCP).
+Therapeutic and psychotherapeutic counsellors are able to work at greater depth, using the therapeutic relationship and usually with a wider range of issues.